 Face Covering and Mask Requirements

-a.
-Wearing a mask or face covering (including neck gaiters) can help reduce the transmission of SARS-COV2, the virus responsible for COVID-19.
+- Wearing a mask or face covering (including neck gaiters) can help reduce the transmission of SARS-COV2, the virus responsible for COVID-19.
 Recent studies indicate that a significant portion of individuals with COVID-19 lack symptoms (“asymptomatic”) and that even those who eventually develop symptoms (“pre-symptomatic”) can transmit the virus to others before showing symptoms.
 This means that the virus can spread between people interacting in close proximity—for example, speaking, coughing, or sneezing—even if those people are not exhibiting symptoms.
-Consequently, a mask or cloth face covering is worn to reduce community spread of the disease.
+Consequently, a mask or cloth face covering is worn to reduce community spread of the disease.b.
+Masks and Face Coverings are not Personal Protective Equipment (PPE).
+They are worn by a person to prevent community spread from an asymptomatic person.
+PPE, on the other hand, is equipment that is worn by the person to protect themselves from real or potential hazards, e.g., safety glasses, lab coats, respirators, etc. Mask with exhalation valves are not permitted.
+Exhalation valve allows unfiltered exhaled air to escape so are not effective in reducing the spread of COVID-19.

 2. The Requirement for Masks and Face Coverings: